KanWu10/FE595-Midterm/README.md

 This function can make a summary of an article or some paragraphs.
 Notice: The text to be processed must contain at least 3 complete sentences.
 ### Sentiment analyse
-This function analyse the sentiment of text imput.
+This function analyse the sentiment of text input.
 This fucntion returns a number between -1 to 1, in which -1 represnts negative and 1 represnts positive.
 ### Keyword extraction
 This function extracts the top3 keywords of the text inpute and returns them.